 Marketing often exaggerates.

-Most steam room benefits37 are short-term and subjective38.
+Most steam room benefits are short-term and subjective.

 Why Overstatement Happens